LeahE128/python-object-oriented-programming/README.md

 # Introduction
-Two projects implemented to understand and learn the concepts of object oriented programming.
+Two projects implemented to understand and learn the concepts of object oriented programming using python.

 ## 1. billSplit